Idealized Case Initialization¶

 Testing physics development

-1-D, 2-D and 3-D idealized cases are available, and provide a set of default examples for users, with and without topography, and with and without an initial thermal perturbation.
+1-D, 2-D and 3-D ideal cases are available and provide default examples, with and without topography, and with and without an initial thermal perturbation.
 For e.g.,

 To specify a thermal bubble, use the super cell case.

-A symmetry example in the squall line cases tests that indexing modifications are correct.
+Symmetry examples in the squall line cases tests for correct indexing modifications.

 They can use any boundary condition except specified.

-They are not generally set up to run with sophisticated physics.
+By default, they are not generally set up for sophisticated physics.

 No radiation, surface fluxes, or frictional effects are used (with the exception of the sea breeze, LES, and the global Held-Suarez cases).